anthony-firn/DREAM/docs/techncial-roadmap.md

 - Improve the model's understanding, learning, and reasoning capabilities.
 - Develop our model's capability for self-supervised learning.
 - Advance our model's explainability and reliability.
+- Integration of Tinygrad for efficient and lightweight model training.
+- Integration of Ethereum blockchain for transparent and immutable model definitions and updates.
 - Implementation of LONGNET: If feasible, begin the process of integrating LONGNET into DREAM's architecture, and evaluate its performance on large datasets and complex tasks.

 ### User Interface and Experience